Florence Ayscough

 Florence Ayscough MacNair (21 January 1875 – 26 April 1942) was a sinologist, writer and translator of Chinese literature.

 Early life and education

-Florence Ayscough, née Wheelock, was born in Shanghai, China, to Canadian father Thomas Reed Wheelock and American mother Edith H. Clarke.
+Florence Ayscough, née Wheelock, was born in Shanghai, China, to Canadian father, Thomas Reed Wheelock, and an American mother, Edith H. Clarke.

 Ayscough moved to the United States aged nine, and attended Shaw School in Brookline, Massachusetts, near Boston.
 It was at the school that she met Amy Lowell, the American poet.
 The two were lifelong friends.
 Ayscough's family returned to live in China when she was in her early twenties.
 She was a student of Chinese art, literature, and sociology.

 Career

 Ayscough was a lecturer on Chinese art and literature and was the author of eight books on Chinese history, culture, literary criticism and translation.
 She traveled as a lecturer to cities including London, Paris, Berlin and New York.
 Ayscough accepted a permanent lecturing post at the University of Chicago in 1938, where she lectured on Chinese literature and continued her translation work and documenting the history and culture of China.

 She was Honorary Librarian of the North China Branch Royal Asiatic Society in Shanghai for fifteen years.

 She collected modern Chinese paintings, including work by Xu Gu.
 Her efforts introduced this Chinese art form to the American public.

 Her writings included translations of classical poetry and essays on Chinese art, history, and philosophy.
 She work also attempted to correct previous inaccurate attempts to translate the cultures of ancient and contemporary China, for example perspectives of China as a stagnant culture.
 In addition to countering negative stereotypes with positive reevaluations, she also sought to correct misinformation.
 For example, her review of the 1931 novel The Good Earth by American writer Pearl Buck, Ayscough praised the choice of contemporary Chinese peasantry as the subject, but criticized the accuracy.

 Ayscough had a strong influence on the work of her friend Amy Lowell, being the source of Lowell's interest in Asian culture and Chinese poetry.
 Ayscough introduced Lowell to Chinese paintings and poetry in 1917.
 On a visit to America, she brought with her Chinese word pictures that she translated into English, which Lowell turned into rhymed poetry.